-I’m writing about the accordion because I believe that people in the U.S. have forgotten that this instrument is not new to American music.
-It has been a part of our pioneer experience in America since the mid 1800’s.
+In 2013, I started telling the stories of accordionists in America, because I believe that people in the U.S. have forgotten that this instrument is not new to North America.
+It has been a part of our pioneer experience since the mid 1800’s.

 It has been played by folks and families, not only in the mountains and the bayous, but in the cities, the country, on the prairie and in the desert, for a long, long time, from coast to coast.